OWASP/www-chapter-hong-kong/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work.

 ## Local News
+We will be running a lab session on 23 May 2025 for peers to practise executable file parsing and binary patching using a dumb hex editor and debugger.
+### Lab event
+* Agenda:
+  * Backdooring Windows PE and Linux ELF practice lab (Please see pre-requisites in MeetUp event)
+* Time: 18:00 - 20:30
+* Meeting Location: 20/F, Tower 535, 535 Jaffe Road, Causeway Bay, HK
+* Everyone is welcome to join us at our chapter meetings.

+### Past Activities in 2025
 We will be running a lab session on 28 Mar 2025 for peers to practise reverse engineering and binary patching.
-### Lab event
 * Agenda:
   * A crash course in reverse engineering and binary patching for x86/x64 Windows PE/Linux ELF (Please see pre-requisites in MeetUp event)
 * Time: 14:00 - 18:00